LoyolaChicagoBooks/introcs-csharp/rst/remainders.rst

 C# has separate operation to generate the remainder part.
-There is no standard single operator character operator in regular math, so C# grabs an unused symbol (the same ias in many other computer languages): % is the remainder operator.
+There is no standard single operator character operator in regular math, so C# grabs an unused symbol (the same as in many other computer languages): % is the remainder operator.

 Try in the csharp shell::

     14%4;

-You see you do get the remainder from our grade school division.
+You see that you do get the remainder from our grade school division.

 Now predict and then try each in the csharp shell::